oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/service-mesh/linkerd-install.md

 (The above is example output, your files will be based on the IP you provided)

   3. Now let's put this in a Kubernetes TLS secret.
-As usual please rpelace `<External IP>` with the ingress load balancer IP address.
+As usual please replace `<External IP>` with the ingress load balancer IP address.
 In the OCI Cloud shell

   - `kubectl create secret tls tls-linkerd --key tls-linkerd-<External IP>.key --cert tls-linkerd-,external IP>.crt -n linkerd-viz`